-We did not utilize benchmarking during fiscal 2021, and neither we nor either compensation committee retained a compensation consultant during fiscal 2021.
+We did not utilize benchmarking during fiscal 2022.
+Neither compensation committee retained a compensation consultant during fiscal 2022.

 Both the HLA compensation committee and the HLI compensation committee believe the total compensation delivered to each named executive officer fairly reflects their contribution to the company and our clients and the growth of our business for the benefit of our stockholders.
-In addition, at our 2020 annual meeting of stockholders, our stockholders overwhelmingly voted, on an advisory basis, to approve the compensation of our named executive officers.
+In addition, at our 2021 annual meeting of stockholders, our stockholders overwhelmingly voted, on an advisory basis, to approve the compensation of our named executive officers.
 At the 2019 annual meeting, our stockholders indicated a preference that future advisory votes to approve named executive officer compensation occur annually, and we are following this recommendation.
 Accordingly, we have included such proposal, commonly known as the "say-on-pay" proposal, in this year's proxy statement.
-Given the significant level of support received in the 2020 advisory vote, neither the board of directors nor the HLA or HLI compensation committees has made any material changes to our executive compensation policies since that time.
+Given the significant level of support received in the 2021 advisory vote, neither the board of directors nor the HLA or HLI compensation committees has made any material changes to our executive compensation policies since that time.